Savory Ingredients Market Size and Share

 Recent Industry Developments

-- June 2025: MicroBioGen, an Australian yeast biotechnology company, and Lesaffre, a global fermentation company, established an exclusive worldwide licensing and collaboration agreement to develop yeast solutions for the baking, food, and biochemicals markets.
-The partnership integrates MicroBioGen's yeast strain platform and 20-year genetic library with Lesaffre's bioengineering capabilities.
+- June 2025: MicroBioGen, an Australian yeast biotechnology company, and Lesaffre, a global fermentation company, have entered into an exclusive worldwide licensing and collaboration agreement to develop yeast solutions for the baking, food, and biochemicals markets.
+This partnership combines MicroBioGen's yeast strain platform and 20-year genetic library with Lesaffre's bioengineering expertise.

-- December 2024: Lesaffre acquired DSM-Firmenich's yeast extract business, incorporating its sales organization, processing technologies, and 46 employees into Lesaffre's Biospringer division.
-The acquisition supports Lesaffre's goal to establish itself as a global leader in yeast extracts and derivatives for the savory ingredients market.
-The company aims to strengthen its manufacturing capabilities, research and development, and expand its product range.
+- December 2024: Lesaffre has acquired DSM-Firmenich's yeast extract business, incorporating its sales organization, processing technologies, and 46 employees into its Biospringer division.
+This acquisition aligns with Lesaffre's objective to establish itself as a global leader in yeast extracts and derivatives for the savory ingredients market.
+The company aims to enhance its manufacturing capabilities, research and development efforts, and expand its product portfolio.

-- September 2024: Angel Yeast partnered with PT Tunas Baru Lampung (TBLA) to establish a new subsidiary and yeast production facility on a 15.31-hectare site in Lampung Province.
-The total investment of USD 54 million strengthened Angel Yeast's presence in the Asia-Pacific region.
+- September 2024: Angel Yeast has partnered with PT Tunas Baru Lampung (TBLA) to establish a new subsidiary and yeast production facility on a 15.31-hectare site in Lampung Province.
+The total investment of USD 54 million has bolstered Angel Yeast's presence in the Asia-Pacific region.

-- August 2024: AB Mauri North America acquired Omega Yeast Labs LLC.
-Omega Yeast Labs operates from a 14,000-square-foot facility in Chicago, focusing on research, development, and production, with additional locations throughout the Midwest.
-AB Mauri integrated this acquisition with its AB Biotek division, which develops specialty yeast solutions for alcoholic beverages.
+- August 2024: AB Mauri North America has acquired Omega Yeast Labs LLC.
+Omega Yeast Labs operates from a 14,000-square-foot facility in Chicago, focusing on research, development, and production, with additional locations across the Midwest.
+AB Mauri has integrated this acquisition into its AB Biotek division, which specializes in developing specialty yeast solutions for alcoholic beverages.

 Global Savory Ingredients Market Report Scope